Hà Tĩnh: Education

 There are many tertiary education institutions such as Hà Tĩnh University, Hà Tĩnh College of Medicine, Nguyễn Du Cultural, Sports and Tourism College, Hà Tĩnh Vocational College of Technology and Vietnam-Germany College of Vocation.
 Some high schools include Hà Tĩnh Senior High School, Phan Đình Phùng High School and Thành Sen (Lotus City) High School.

+Transport

+The city doesn't have it own airport with air transport being served by the nearest airport, Vinh International Airport which is located approximately 63 km north of the nearby province of Nghệ An.

 Climate

-Hà Tĩnh has a marginal and unusually wet humid subtropical climate (Köppen Cfa) bordering on both a tropical monsoon climate (Am) and a trade-wind tropical rainforest climate (Af) – the last of these being a rare climate type in Vietnam.
+Hà Tĩnh has a marginal and unusually wet tropical monsoon climate (Köppen Am) bordering on both an unusually wet humid subtropical climate (Cfa) and a trade-wind tropical rainforest climate (Af) – the last of these being a rare climate type in Vietnam.
 The heaviest rain is in the northeast monsoon season from September to November, when 1,616 mm can be expected, but rainfall exceeds 50 mm even in the driest months of the “spring” season.
 The weather during the “winter” season from December to February is warm, humid and somewhat rainy, whilst the “summer” from May to August is hot to sweltering although drier than most of Indochina due to the influence of the mountains to the southwest.